Supply Chain Management

 Companies that do not meet our assessment standards or companies that pose a high risk are required to make improvement plans that we assist them in implementing.

 In the chemicals divisions, we assess new and existing suppliers based on ISO 9001 from the perspective of five criteria: management control, safety control, quality control, environmental control, and production control.
 We also strive to ascertain the status of suppliers' CSR initiatives.
-In fiscal 2019, such assessments resulted in Daikin bringing on nine new suppliers.
+In fiscal 2020, such assessments resulted in Daikin bringing on 11 new suppliers.
 After starting business relationships, we strive to fairly assess suppliers from multiple perspectives, having numerous Daikin representatives negotiate with them and making regular visits to their companies.

 Daikin formulated CSR Action Plan 2020, which is a medium-term plan taking up key CSR themes, as an initiative for the sustainable development of business together with suppliers that runs alongside 'look for good partners' pursuant to our Purchasing Policy.
 This plan proclaims that we will conduct socially responsible procurement as we tackle issues like the environment, human rights, and labor throughout the supply chain.

-The air conditioning divisions have conducted CSR questionnaires among the top 80% suppliers by procurement cost in Japan and overseas for monitoring compliance with these guidelines and provide the results of questionnaires to suppliers as feedback.
+We have conducted CSR questionnaires among the top 80% suppliers by procurement cost in Japan and overseas for monitoring compliance with these guidelines and provide the results of questionnaires to suppliers as feedback.
 In addition, we evaluate suppliers by ranking their CSR initiatives according to our own standards and then recommend improvements or provide guidance to suppliers, in order to improve the quality of their CSR initiatives.
 These rankings are A, for suppliers with excellent CSR initiatives, B, for suppliers currently implementing CSR initiatives, C, for suppliers with certain challenges in terms of CSR initiative themes, and D, for suppliers who do not implement CSR initiatives and face many challenges.
-We have designated the percentage of suppliers between A and C ranks who have satisfied our company standards as the "CSR procurement implementation rate."
-In fiscal 2019, the CSR procurement implementation rate is 99%.
+We have designated the percentage of suppliers between A and C ranks who have satisfied our company standards as the "CSR procurement implementation rate*."
+In fiscal 2020, the CSR procurement implementation rate is 99%.

 Under "11.
 Respect for human rights and diversity, and compliance with labor-related laws" of the Supply Chain CSR Promotion Guidelines, the Daikin Group strives to identify materials from the Democratic Republic of the Congo and its surrounding countries and recommends suppliers to procure minerals from smelters with conflict-free certification.
 In addition, in July 2013, we established our Basic Policy Regarding Conflict Minerals.